Year 4 Teaching and School Life

 The School cannot accept responsibility for loss or damage, however caused, to property and personal belongings brought on to School premises by the children.
 It is therefore the responsibility of parents to make sure that adequate insurance is in force to guard against such loss or damage.
 It is important that children are instructed to take particular care of any articles of value whilst articles are on school premises.
 Watches should have a name engraved on them.
 Electronic devices should not be brought to School.

-Please note that mobile phones are now banned from the school.
+Please note that mobile phones are not permitted in school.

 We hope that you will find us to be friendly and approachable.
 All queries should initially be addressed to your child’s form teacher before approaching the Headmaster.